Jodenee/Sharphook/README.md

 ## Disclaimers

 * Sharphook is just maintained for fun.
-* Sharphook is not mature enough to be used in production yet.
+* Sharphook is in alpha.